jotd666/karatechamp500/README.md

 - jump special case just for jumping side kick (connect from jump)
 - check back blow facing/not facing (check_if_facing_each_other not working)
 - draw priority to the player which has an active hit to deliver (if possible)
-- demo add "player vs player"
+- demo add "player vs player" flashing
 - 2p make rounds won flash (draw_score_box/erase_score_box) at start

 optimize "minus 48 to center character" 3 times!!!